Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 1. Any object can be the _throwing object_, however it must be agreed upon in advance.
-2. Should the object be damaged beyond repair and no longer able to tip over the target reliably it can be exchanged for a newly agreed upon object.
+2. Should it no longer be possible to reliably tip over the _target_ with the _throwing object_, and it is beyond repair, it can be exchanged for a newly agreed upon object.
 3. No agreement results in a _decider_, the winner choosing the _throwing object_.

 # Pitch

 1. The _pitch_ consists of:
-   1. The _centre_
+   1. The _centre_.
    2. The _circle_, around the _centre_ with the length of the shortest shoe of all players as diameter.
    3. The _beerlines_, which are equidistant from the centre, while parallel to